Survey Design

 Are double-barreled questions a type of leading question? +

 They're related but distinct.
 A leading question pushes the respondent toward a specific answer through wording.
 A double-barreled question asks about two things at once.
-A question can be both — for example, "Do you find our friendly support fast and helpful?" is double-barreled (fast + helpful) and leading (the adjective "friendly" presumes an answer).
+A question can be both.
+For example, "Do you find our friendly support fast and helpful?" is double-barreled (fast + helpful) and leading (the adjective "friendly" presumes an answer).

 Build cleaner surveys with Youform

 Youform is a free survey and form builder built for the people who actually have to read the responses.
-Unlimited submissions, partial response capture, question-by-question drop-off analytics, matrix questions, and 300+ templates — including survey templates already structured to avoid double-barreled mistakes.
+Unlimited submissions, partial response capture, question-by-question drop-off analytics, matrix questions, and 300+ templates, including survey templates already structured to avoid double-barreled mistakes.

 If you've been running surveys in Delighted and need a free alternative, or you're moving from Google Forms or Typeform, Youform handles the migration cleanly.